Geography, Climate, Dress Code,

 The immigration process usually is quick and easy.

 Customs officials work quickly too.
-They require all carry-on baggage to be
+They require all carry-on or checked baggage to be

 scanned before you can take it outside the airport.